ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/README.md

 In the process of getting and cleaning data, there are several other files:

 1. Tidy data set. **File:** `final.txt`
-2. A code book: Describing each variable and its values in the tidy data set. **File:** `codebook.md`
+2. A codebook: Describing each variable and its values in the tidy data set. **File:** `codebook.md`
 3. Script to generate the tidy data set from scratch. **File:** `run_analysis.R`